Time for a Review: Taking stock

 Strategy and planning only work when consistently applied over a long period, which means that you can’t implement strategy without following a long-term plan.

 However, blindly following a long-term plan can also kill a company that stubbornly insists on following a plan that isn’t working.

-Our four top tips for an annual stock take of your strategy and plan
+Our four top tips for an annual review your strategy and plan:

 Look at your monthly management information to study the difference between planned results, actual results and the prior year for your sales, profits, balance sheet and cash.
 For each line item you should have a column for the plan, the actual results, the difference between plan and actual as a percentage.
 Prior year results and the difference between actual and prior year can also be quite revealing!

 - Have you seen product mix changes?
 Is the market changing?

 - Have your cost of goods increased / decreased?